 - Acting for a major US corporate on a claim for an anti-suit injunction to restrain the unsuccessful party to a London-seated arbitration from challenging the award in the Indian courts (led by Christopher Harris QC, but appeared as sole counsel on an ex parte application to obtain an additional interim injunction).

-- Acting for the Claimant (led by Paula Hodges QC of Herbert Smith Freehills LLP) in Maximov v OJSC “Novolipetsky Mettalurgichesky Kombinat” EWHC 1911 (Comm), a claim to enforce a Russian arbitration award that was set aside by the Russian courts, on the basis that the Russian set aside decisions were tainted by bias and ought not to be recognised in England.
+- Acting for the Claimant (led by Paula Hodges QC of Herbert Smith Freehills LLP) in Maximov v OJSC “Novolipetsky Mettalurgichesky Kombinat” EWHC 1911 (Comm), a claim raising novel questions about whether it is possible to enforce a Russian arbitration award that was set aside by the Russian courts, on the basis that the Russian set aside decisions were tainted by bias and ought not to be recognised in England.

 Dominic’s cases at Herbert Smith Freehills include acting for: